lvgl/lvgl/docs/details/integration/os/torizon_os.rst

 development and maintenance of embedded Linux software.

-By using docker containers it allows developers to focus on the application instead of building and maintaining a custom distribution
+By using docker containers it allows developers to focus on the application instead of building and maintaining a custom distribution.

-This guide explains how to create a docker image containing LVGL and a simple demo application that can be deployed on any Toradex device running TorizonOS
+This guide explains how to create a docker image containing LVGL and a simple demo application that can be deployed on any Toradex device running TorizonOS.

 Prerequisites
 -------------

-To follow this guide you obviously need to have a Toradex SoM along with a carrier board more information is available on the Toradex `website <https://www.toradex.com/computer-on-modules>`_
+To follow this guide you obviously need to have a Toradex SoM along with a carrier board.
+More information is available on the Toradex `website <https://www.toradex.com/computer-on-modules>`_.

 .. note::